canonical/sdkcraft/docs/explanation/hooks.rst

 |project_markup| allows you to define optional life cycle *hooks*
 that control and extend the of the SDK to match the logic of `Workshop`_.

-Each hook is a shell script with domain-aware actions that are executed in the workshop at a particular life cycle stage to ensure that the SDK stays functional.
+Each hook is a shell script
+that performs SDK-specific, domain-oriented actions in the workshop at a particular life cycle stage to ensure that the SDK stays functional.
 Specific examples include :samp:`setup-base`,